top of page

 Is there a cost to parcipate?

-Residents with income may be required to pay a program.
-Details are explained in depth during intake and outlined in the program agreement.
+Residents with income may be required to pay a program fee.
+Details are thoroughly explained during the intake process and clearly outlined in the program agreement.
+Fees are calculated as a small percentage of the veteran’s net income.

 Am I eligible for ORH?